QOps tackles a local repository creation. No need to do it manually.

 To create Remote Repository, choose a Git Provider (GitLab, GitHub), visit the main page and check the instructions for signing up for an account.
 Alternatively, there is a possibility to install self-managed instances or enterprise solutions.

-All QOps settings except license key are stored per each Repository root folder, i.e. every project may have different settings, such as Git repository, application filters, etc.
+All QOps settings except the license key are stored per each Repository root folder, i.e. every project may have different settings, such as Git repository, application filters, etc.